Both NordVPN and VyprVPN are perfectly good and functional VPNs. They are secure, fast and work well with streaming platforms.

 A VPN’s primary function is to secure your internet connection and encrypt your traffic so it’s not visible to anyone else but you.
 Therefore, looking closely at how a VPN provider performs in this field is very important.

-Both of these VPNs apply the latest encryption technologies, meaning the military-grade AES-256-CBC data encryption.
+Both of these VPNs apply the latest encryption technologies, meaning the AES-256-CBC data encryption.
 As for authentication, VyprVPN uses the SHA256 hash, while NordVPN takes it a step further with SHA512 hash.

 But encryption and authentication processing is not everything, and in other areas of ensuring security and privacy, NordVPN is a little bit better than VyprVPN.

 The infrastructure of a VPN provider mainly relates to the state of their servers and whether or how data is stored on them.
 It has been established that RAM-only servers is the best way to go here, as all data is stored only in server memory that gets wiped out with each restart.

 VyprVPN, unfortunately, does not have RAM-only servers.
 Instead, they promise that all data stored in servers’ hard drives is encrypted, and if anyone tries to access them with their own physical hands, everyone and their mother will be notified of such breaches.
 While this is not as good as RAM-only servers, it isn’t as bad as it could be.

 To add some security points to VyprVPN’s infrastructure, it is worth mentioning that its servers are colocated - this means that VyprVPN owns and maintains them, as well as manages their network.
 This reduces the risk of third-party breaches, as no one else but VyprVPN has access to the servers and data stored on them.

 On the other hand, NordVPN has upgraded most of their servers to being colocated and RAM-only.
 Users’ data is protected in every way possible, which earns NordVPN more security points than VyprVPN.